yanislav-igonin/ansible-playbooks/README.md

-# ansible-macos-playbook
+# ansible-playbooks
-Ansible playbook for macOS configuration.
+Ansible playbooks for macOS and Ubuntu servers.